Where to Stay in Zagreb

 Known for its breathtaking Gothic Cathedral and 25 diocese manors from the Middle Ages to the 19th century, Kaptol offers a unique, time-traveling experience.

 It’s also a shoppers’ paradise with a profusion of souvenir shops, a modern shopping mall in Nova Ves, and a growing gastronomy scene catering to the increasing number of visitors.
+Search for Restauracia Kupecka Basta, it’s the no1 restaurant in tripadvisor and it holds that position for a reason.

 When you’re in the mood for some downtime, you’ll find ample green spaces perfect for idyllic picnics.